 2.10.3.
 Any emergency manoeuvre shall be terminated as soon as the collision risk disappeared [or the driver took over manual control of the vehicle].

 2.10.3.1.
-In case an emergency manoeuvre has not led to a complete standstill of the vehicle, the system shall remain activated and initiate a transition demand.
+The system shall initiate a transition demand.

 2.10.3.2.
 In case an emergency manoeuvre has led to a complete standstill of the vehicle, the system shall be deactivated automatically.